-Munich Re has again utilised the capital markets to acquire coverage for US hurricane and Australian cyclone risks with a total volume of US$ 100m via the reinsurance vehicle Queen Street IX Re Limited, created to facilitate the eighth issuance of a catastrophe bond in the Queen Street series since 2011.
+Using the reinsurance vehicle Queen Street X Re Limited, Munich Re has returned to the capital markets to acquire coverage for US hurricane and Australian cyclone risks with a total volume of US$ 100m.
+This was the ninth issuance of a catastrophe bond in the Queen Street series since 2011.

 Munich.
-The transaction is comparable to previous Queen Street transactions and was structured and arranged by Munich Re.
-The catastrophe bond matures on 8 June 2017 and was issued by Queen Street IX Re Limited, a special purpose reinsurer registered in Ireland.
+The transaction is comparable to previous Queen Street transactions.
+The notes – which will mature on 8 June 2018 – have been issued by Queen Street X Re Limited, a special purpose reinsurer registered in Ireland.
 The risk modelling was developed by AIR Worldwide.
-With this transaction, Munich Re obtains relief for losses from extreme events with a statistical return period of between 65 and 80 years per event.
-Loss events will be quantified on the basis of county- and line-of-business-weighted market losses determined by PCS (Property Claim Services) with respect to US hurricanes, and on the basis of modelled losses calculated by AIR Worldwide in respect of Australian cyclones.
+With this transaction, Munich Re obtains relief for losses from extreme events with a statistical return period of between 65 and 100 years per event.
+Loss events will be quantified on the basis of weighted market losses differentiated by region and line-of-business as determined by PCS (Property Claim Services) with respect to US hurricanes, and on the basis of modelled losses calculated by AIR Worldwide in respect of Australian cyclones.

 The bond has a variable rate of interest based on the risk premium and yield paid from a US money market fund collateralising the catastrophe bond.
-The cat bond investors will receive a risk premium of 5.50% per annum.
-Queen Street IX Re Limited has placed the bond globally among a broadly diversified group of international investors.
+The cat bond investors will receive a risk premium of 5.75% per annum.
+The notes have been placed globally among a broadly diversified group of international investors.

 All of the Bonds have been sold and this announcement is a matter of record only.
 The Bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act"), or any state or foreign securities law and the issuer is not and will not be registered under the U.S. Investment Company Act of 1940, as amended (the "Investment Company Act").

-The Bonds were offered and sold only to investors who are qualified institutional buyers in accordance with Rule 144A under the Securities Act and who, in the case of U.S. persons (as the term is defined in Regulation S under the Securities Act), are also qualified purchasers for purposes of Section 3(c)(7) of the Investment Company Act and may not be re-offered or re-sold except in compliance with all applicable transfer restrictions.
+The Bonds were offered and sold only to investors who are qualified institutional buyers in accordance with Rule 144A under the Securities Act and who, in the case of U.S. persons (as the term is defined in Regulation S under the Securities Act), are also qualified purchasers and exempted pursuant to Section 3(c)(7) of the Investment Company Act, and may not be re-offered or re-sold except in compliance with all applicable transfer restrictions, including an applicable exemption from registration requirements.
 Any purported transfer in violation of those restrictions will be null and void.
 In addition, the Bonds may be held only in certain permitted jurisdictions.